RodolfoPelinson/PredatorIsolationStochasticity/Community Variability - Siqueira_2020/Community-Variability---Siqueira_2020.md

 devtools::install_github("RodolfoPelinson/Pelinson.et.al.2020B")
 ```

-These are the packages we will need to run this data:
+These are the packages you will need to run this code:

 ``` r
 library(Pelinson.et.al.2020B)